 It was a case of checking out the check out girl before choosing which aisle to pop your groceries through.

-I admit we weren't buying the healthiest food.
-We were catering for an event and there was a good supply of things that were crumbed or too sweet or too full of unpronouncable preservatives.
+I admit we were not buying the healthiest food.
+We were catering for an event and there was a good supply of things that were crumbed or too sweet or too full of unpronounceable preservatives.
 Am I the only person who feels a little self conscious at times when I grocery shop and my trolley is less than something Jenny Craig might approve of?

 And as we chat, our eyes glance into their trolley, there revealing that they are also healthy on the inside.
 It is then that you want to do a quick re-arrange of your own trolley, hiding anything slightly unhealthy that may be visible.
 You find yourself wanting to make a quick excuse for those rare treats that must have fallen in by some catastrophe, but feel that the less said the better.

-Having run the grocery gauntlet, you have yet to make a hasty exit past the eyes of the checkout operator, some of who may also wear lycra when they shop.
+Having run the grocery gauntlet, you have yet to make a hasty exit past the eyes of the checkout operator, some of whom may also wear lycra when they shop.

 Again I find myself wanting to explain that it's a birthday or a family celebration.
 You want to chastise the supermarket for putting chocolates out at half price.
 You want to explain that your husband has a sore throat and icecream just might cool it.